Skinning maps are finite-to-one: Introduction

 \subsection{Structure of the paper}

 Section \ref{sec:preliminaries} recalls some definitions and basic results related to $\Lambda$-trees, measured foliations, and Teichm\"uller theory.

 Sections \ref{sec:isotropic1}--\ref{sec:analytic-curves} contain the proofs of the main theorems in the case of a $3$-manifold with connected boundary.
 Working in this setting avoids some cumbersome notation and other issues related to disconnected spaces, while all essential features of the argument are present.
-Sections \ref{sec:isotropic1}--\ref{sec:isotropic2} are devoted to the isotropic cone construction, Section \ref{sec:kahler} introduces the stratified K\"ahler structure, and Sections \ref{sec:3-manifolds}--\ref{sec:analytic-curves} combine these with the results of \cite{dumas:holonomy} to prove Theorem \ref{thm:main}.
+Sections \ref{sec:isotropic1}--\ref{sec:isotropic2} are devoted to the isotropic cone construction, Section \ref{sec:kahler} introduces the stratified K\"ahler structure, and Sections \ref{sec:3-manifolds}--\ref{sec:analytic-curves} combine these with the results of \cite{dumas:holonomy} to prove Theorem \ref{thm:main} in the connected boundary case.

-In the \hyperref[sec:disconnected]{final section} we adapt the definitions and results of the previous sections as necessary to handle a manifold with disconnected boundary, possibly including torus components.
+In Section \ref{sec:disconnected} we adapt the definitions and results of the previous sections as necessary to handle a manifold with disconnected boundary, possibly including torus components, completing the proof of Theorem \ref{thm:main}.

+Finally, in Section \ref{sec:acylindrical} we prove an analogue of Theorem \ref{thm:main} for the extended skinning map of an acylindrical $3$-manifold.